PHPMine/PHPMine/README.md

 # Can i Contribute
 Can I contribute?
 Yes you can!
-Contributions are welcomed provided that they comply with our [Contributing Guidelines](CONTRIBUTING.md).
-Please ensure you read the relevant sections of the guidelines carefully before making a Pull Request or opening an Issue.
+Contributions are welcomed provided that they comply with our [Contributing Guidelines]NOT Yet Please ensure you read the relevant sections of the guidelines carefully before making a Pull Request or opening an Issue.